openwallet-foundation/credo-ts/demo/README.md

 This is the Aries Framework Javascript demo.
 Walk through the AFJ flow yourself together with agents Alice and Faber.

+Alice, a former student of Faber College, connects with the College, is issued a credential about her degree and then is asked by the College for a proof.

 ## Features

 - ✅ Creating a connection